-- Research Feature
+- Research Highlight

-- Read Time: 19 min
+- Read Time: 5 min

 To become a customer-focused organization requires senior executives to open up communication with people throughout the organization so they can hear what is actually going on — as opposed to a sanitized version.
 Few companies make this leap, even though not doing it can hurt long-term performance.
 However, managers can come to terms with their company’s weaknesses in the realm of customer focus by posing a set of five questions specifically designed to uncover their vulnerabilities.